Actions

 — Spencer Nilsen, Sonic CD North American Special Edition Composer[3]

-In addition to the the music changes, another subtle, yet noticeable, change occurred within the pages of the manual.
-The new female character, Amy Rose, was renamed to Princess Sally, the name of the female character in the Sonic the Hedgehog animated series.
-In an attempt to market the two products together, SOA felt the best way would be to make players think the female characters were one and the same, even modifying the story inside to make Sonic and Sally already be on slightly romantic terms.
-Though early designs of the Sally character used in the television show featured a color scheme closer to Amy Rose (and was used for the first fifteen issues of the Archie comic book), most people were able to recognize the pink hedgehog sprite had nothing to do with the brown squirrel character in the show, Sonic's mannerisms in the game towards the girl being the opposite of someone in love.
-In the PC release, as well as every other game featuring her, the character has been referred to as Amy Rose, the name change being nothing more than a footnote in the history of Sonic's marketing in the west.
+In addition to the music changes, another subtle, yet noticeable, change occurred within the manual.
+SOA attempted to pass off the new female character, Amy Rose, as Princess Sally, the female lead in the Sonic the Hedgehog animated series.
+In an attempt to tie the two properties together, the story was modified to make Sonic already be on slightly romantic terms.
+Though early designs of Sally Acorn featured a color scheme closer to Amy's (which was used for the first fifteen issues of the Archie comics), it was obvious that the pink hedgehog had nothing to do with the brown squirrel, and Sonic's mannerisms towards Amy were the opposite of someone in love.
+In the European manual, the PC release, and every other game featuring her, the character has been referred to as Amy Rose, the name change being nothing more than a footnote in the history of Sonic's marketing overseas.

 Sprites